ewascatalog/ewascatalog2/readme.md

   the 'published-ewas/' folder but it needs to be simplified and the instructions clearer.

-* Add commands to Makefile to set up the web server.
-Right now we just have the Django server running.
+* There are instructions for setting up the webserver (see webserver/readme.md), but much of that could be automated within the Makfile.

 * Add commands to Makefile to get the website running in a docker container.